-And for good reason.
-Liberal arts graduates are naturally curious, problem solvers, listeners, observers, synthesizers, communicators and storytellers.
-These all hold enormous value in the world of tech especially when it comes content strategy, UX design, user research, digital marketing and coding.
+And for a good reason.
+Liberal arts graduates are naturally curious, problem solvers, listeners, observers, synthesizers, communicators, and storytellers.
+These all hold enormous value in the tech world, especially in content strategy, UX design, user research, digital marketing, and coding.

 More and more technology companies are starting to realize the disruptive power of liberal arts thinking.
 There is no doubt that being able to connect with users and their end goals is essential to a software company’s success.
 Skills like critical thinking, relationship building, empathy, and communication should no longer be seen as “soft” skills, but rather “essential” skills.